Freely explore the fields and mountains. Exploring the charm of "BC Cross Country"

 What gear should I use?
 How should I dress?

-Skis used in "BC cross-country" often have a waist width of 60 to 80 mm.
-They are also very lightweight.
-The base uses a step sole, allowing you to walk up the slope.
+Skis used in "BC cross-country" typically have a waist width of 60-80mm and are very lightweight.
+The base features a step sole, allowing you to walk uphill.

-The bindings are cross-country, complying with the NNN BC standard.
-The boots used are also soft leather that meets this standard
+The bindings are NNN BC standard cross-country bindings.
+The boots are also soft leather boots that meet this standard

-Clothing must be chosen appropriately depending on the weather and the activities of the day.
-When doing outdoor activities in winter, you want to avoid sweating on your skin.
-In addition to layering according to the weather and temperature, if you're not used to heel-free bindings, we recommend wearing bib pants in case you fall.
+Clothing selection is crucial, depending on the weather and the day's activities.
+In winter outdoor activities, you want to avoid getting sweaty and leaving it on your skin.
+In addition to layering according to the weather and temperature, those unfamiliar with heel-free bindings should consider wearing bib pants to mitigate the risk of falls.

-Basically, it's safe to wear three-layer ski wear, or a cross-country softshell if the temperature is high.
-Rainwear or fleece used for hiking can also be used instead.
-You can easily try backcountry cross-country skiing without having to prepare anything new, using outdoor wear you already have at home.
+Generally, a three-layer ski suit or a cross-country softshell is recommended for warmer temperatures.
+Rainwear or fleece used for hiking can also be used as substitutes.
+You can easily try backcountry cross-country skiing with outdoor clothing you already have at home, without needing to prepare anything new.

 What is the appeal of BC cross-country skiing?